guido57/uros_enc/README.md

 * I used an "ESP32 D1 Mini" but any ESP32 should be ok
 * This projects comes from my demo project https://github.com/guido57/uros_demo
 * Besides, this project is pretty similar to https://www.hackster.io/amal-shaji/differential-drive-robot-using-ros2-and-esp32-aae289#overview, apart from the use of PlatformIO.
+* To better understand the encoder reading, look at https://www.hackster.io/amal-shaji/reading-the-encoder-value-of-n20-motor-using-esp32-56575a

 # Build and run